EnviroDIY/LearnEnviroDIY/_episodes/12-DataEnviroDIY.md

 keypoints:
 - "Create a repository at MonitorMyWatershed.org.
 Add variables to log from available sensors."
 ---
-## Part 2, Episode 5: Setting up a Monitor My Watershed Site
+## Episode 12: Setting up a Monitor My Watershed Site

 The EnviroDIY ecosystem includes a data repository that is free, open source, secure, and does not expire.
 The data portal includes a time-series analyst and the ability to download your data.
 In this episode you will create an account and set up a site to log variables for the Mayfly and/or BME280, and/or the DS18.